bcgov/DITP-DevOps/docs/bc-registries-audit-notification-workflow.md

 Running the [`requeueFailedCreds` command](./bc-registries-agent-configurations-manage-script.md#requeueOrganization-command) command will clear and solve the status of Failed Credentials.

 Running the [`requeueOrganization` command](./bc-registries-agent-configurations-manage-script.md#requeueOrganization-command) and [`queueOrganization` command](./bc-registries-agent-configurations-manage-script.md#queueOrganization-command) will resolve the data issue.

+Run the [`runPipeline` command](./bc-registries-agent-configurations-manage-script.md#requeueOrganization-command) command at the end after all the records are requeued using the other commands.